Working with Screen Sizes

 The main layout file contains a

-which references different layouts for rectangular and round screens
+different layouts for rectangular and round screens using the

 <android.support.wearable.view.WatchViewStub xmlns:app="http://schemas.android.com/apk/res-auto" android:layout_width="match_parent" android:layout_height="match_parent" android:id="@+id/stub" app:rectLayout="@layout/rect_layout" app:roundLayout="@layout/round_layout" />